 To edit the permissions granted to a user role, please see the Managing user roles section, found below.

 If you would like to communicate to a user, you can do so by clicking the options button next to their record, then by selecting Text People, Email People or Send Notification.
 Notifications can only be sent to people who have installed the mobile app and are logged into it.

 The default user roles hierarchy within ChMeetings are:

 - Admin: People who manage the church account or a ministry.

 - Group Leader: People who lead groups of members.

-- Member: Your general congregation, who can have access to their own ChMeetings accounts if you enable member access.
+- Member: Your general congregation, who can have access to their own ChMeetings accounts if you enable the Member Portal.

 These roles can all be edited and adjusted to your needs.
 You can also add new, custom roles to this default list of options..

 - Go to Users & Roles > Roles & Permissions.

 You can now add a name, role type and permissions for your custom user role.